benbaptist/wrapper.py/wrapper/dashboard/readme.md

 # Dashboard

 The dashboard is a web interface for managing wrapper.py and the server.
-It is built using Flask, Vue.js, and Tailwind CSS.
+It is built using Flask-SocketIO, Vue.js, and Tailwind CSS.

 ## API